 For individuals, this means learning about how the technology works from the dev teams, gaining product insights from customer success, and tapping the sales team for information on what’s resonating with customers (and what’s lacking).
 Anything that allows you to become even more knowledgeable about the market, technology, and trends impacting the business and product.

-For team leaders, praising individual contributors and making sure their accomplishments get proper visibility is also a key to high performance.
-Naturally, it can be very demotivating if you bust your tail only to receive little recognition or reward in return.
+For team leaders, praising individual contributors and ensuring their accomplishments get proper visibility is also a key to high performance.
+So naturally, it can be very demotivating if you bust your tail only to receive little recognition or reward in return.

 One bad apple with a lousy attitude or over-inflated ego can undercut all the work you’ve done to build up your team’s reputation and perceived value in the organization.
-A high-performing team will consistently evaluate its talent, upgrading when necessary and addressing festering issues or weaknesses before they become problems.
+Conversely, a high-performing team will consistently evaluate its talent, upgrade when necessary, and address festering issues or weaknesses before they become problems.

 “Companies often place too much emphasis on recruiting stars but not enough time on developing people into stars,” says Pranav Khanna of Capital One.
 “Ideally, managers are holding feedback and development conversations at least once a month and giving feedback in real-time.”